Greg litigates important cases for people and small companies suing large corporations.

 Networking giant felled.
 On behalf of Network-1 Technologies, a small NYSE-listed company, we sued Cisco Systems and other large manufacturers of networking switches, Wi-Fi access points, and Internet phones that used Network-1’s patented Power over Ethernet technology.
 After defeating the defendants’ motions for summary judgment, the case went to trial against seven defendants, led by Cisco.
 They selected a “dream team” of five top trial lawyers for the event.
 But we presented a powerful case and obtained devastating admissions when cross-examining Cisco’s employees and experts.
 After the fourth day of trial, the defendants capitulated and entered license agreements with Network-1.
 The agreements required initial payments totaling about $32 million and ongoing royalty payments that have amounted to more than $100 million so far.

 Lemonade from lemons.
 Lockheed Martin was hired by the U.S. Postal Service to modernize the country’s regional mail distribution centers.
-Lockheed contracted with a small but innovative automation company, Computer Aided Systems, Inc. (“CASI”) to provide a key piece of tray-sorting and staging equipment.
+Lockheed in turn contracted with a small but innovative automation company, Computer Aided Systems, Inc. (“CASI”) to provide a key piece of equipment for sorting mail trays.
 Unfortunately for all, CASI’s equipment did not work when it was installed.
 Disputes erupted and CASI eventually filed for bankruptcy protection.
 Lockheed sued CASI for damages of $32 million, CASI counterclaimed, and the dispute was litigated in the bankruptcy court.
 After fact discovery had been completed, CASI came to us for help.
 We sorted through the complex contract specifications, work orders, and deposition testimony.
 We found a way to take the mountain of evidence establishing CASI’s failed performance, and use it against Lockheed.
 The case went to trial before the bankruptcy judge.
 The court denied all of Lockheed’s claims and found Lockheed liable to CASI for fraud and breach of contract, awarding Dovel & Luner’s client more than $16 million, including $7 million in punitive damages.

 Software copyright infringement.
-Westbourne International created insurance rating software that could easily handle complex business rules and automatically provide accurate insurance quotes.
+Westbourne International was a one-man software development company.
+Westbourne created insurance rating software that could easily incorporate complex insurance business rules and automatically provide accurate insurance quotes.
 Westbourne contended that it provided Arrowhead General Insurance Company a limited license to use the rating software for Arrowhead’s own internal use, but then Arrowhead violated the license by using the software on a Web-based platform.
 Westbourne came to us to enforce its rights, and we filed suit for copyright infringement.

 In response, Arrowhead contended that it was actually the co-owner of the software because the software was a joint work.
 Arrowhead also contended that it had only briefly used the code contributed by Westbourne and then had independently written its own software in a different computer language, so that the only elements in common were generic and not protected by copyright.
 Dovel & Luner defeated Arrowhead’s multiple summary judgment motions, then obtained devastating admissions at trial when cross-examining Arrowhead’s vice president and its technical expert.
 The jury awarded Westbourne $5.8 million in damages, and the Court entered a permanent injunction barring Arrowhead from using the software.